Lumahaʻi Beach

 Lumahaʻi Beach is a beach on the north shore of Kauai, Hawaii.
 Situated at the mouth of Lumahaʻi River, is accessed along Hawaii Route 560 near Wainiha, between Hanalei and Haʻena State Park.
 Due to strong waves, currents and undertow, the beach and bay are considered unsafe for swimming and surfing most of the year.
-Bread fruit trees are said to have been planted here by a Menehune named Weli.
+Breadfruit trees are said to have been planted here by a Menehune named Weli.
 Lumahaʻi Beach was featured in the 1958 film South Pacific.

 Geography

-Lumaha'i is a picturesque beach along Kauai's northern shore, and is formed at the mouth of the Lumaha'i River, where it joins the Pacific Ocean.
+Lumahaʻi is a picturesque beach along Kauai's northern shore, and is formed at the mouth of the Lumahaʻi River, where it joins the Pacific Ocean.
 It is accessed from Hawaii Route 56, some 1.4 mi from Hanalei.
 Many trails emerge from the highway, which provide access to Kahalahala, the eastern end of the beach.
 The western end of the beach is accessed from an iron wood forest parking lot along the river.

 The wide, sloping beach is about 4000 feet long and is set against vertical cliffs of volcanic rocks, which have lush vegetation.
 The sand formation consists of olivine, a mineral consisting of the chemical composition of iron, magnesium, and silica, which gives the beach a yellowish green color.
-The beach has rocky features and lava rocks at the mouth of the Lumaha'i River, which results in treacherous rip currents.
+The beach has rocky features and lava rocks at the mouth of the Lumahaʻi River, which results in treacherous rip currents.
 As there are no reefs in the coastline, the surf is very high and strong, and the waves are continuous.

 The beach plays a vital role in maintaining productivity of the estuary environment in that its features undergo changes from summer to winter and during the spring.
 During summer, sand dunes block the beach's western end, creating a temporary barrier for the flow of the river into the sea and stabilizing the estuary.
 During the winter and spring, due to the waves and wind, the sand shifts drastically to the beach's eastern end.
 This causes a substantial reduction in the beach's width and, combined with floods during the rainy spring and winter, the river flow into the ocean is restored.
 This phenomenon results in migration of ‘o’opu larvae (Stenogobius hawaiiensis) in large numbers, which over the next few months, as they mature, move into the estuary, where they get reacclimated and then move upstream along the river.
 On account of the seasonal variations, the beach's width changes by 350 ft.
 During heavy rainfall in winter and spring, the beach is prone to flooding.
 Because of flash floods, a phone has been installed at the beach to issue safety warnings.